-- Health Services Advisory Group (HSAG) the DHCS selected HEDIS Auditor and External Quality Review Organization (EQRO) - Advent Advisory Group the NCQA Certified HEDIS Auditor
+- Health Services Advisory Group (HSAG) the DHCS selected HEDIS Auditor and External Quality Review Organization (EQRO) - Advent Advisory Group, the NCQA Certified HEDIS Auditor

 L.A.
-Care uses HSAG to audit MCAS performance measures, and Advent Advisory Group to audit HEDIS NCQA, Exchange, Medicare, MMP, and AMP performance measures.
+Care uses HSAG to audit MCAS performance measures and Advent Advisory Group to audit HEDIS NCQA, Medicaid, Exchange, Medicare, Special Needs Plan (SNP), and AMP performance measures.
 L.A.
-Care calculates and reports all NCQA, AMP, and DHCS MCAS reporting measure set and selected Use of Service performance measures using an NCQA HEDIS Certified Engine.
+Care calculates and reports all NCQA, AMP, and DHCS MCAS reporting measure sets and selected Use of Service performance measures using an NCQA HEDIS Certified Engine.
 L.A.
 Care reports audited results on the MCAS performance measures to DHCS and NCQA no later than June 15 of each year or such date as established by DHCS and NCQA.
-DHCS and HEDIS performance measures to NCQA will notify L.A.
-Care of the HEDIS measures selected for inclusion in the following years' utilization monitoring measure set.
+DHCS and NCQA will notify L.A.
+Care of the HEDIS measures selected for inclusion in the following years' measure sets.